akashdeshmukh/Codeit/README.md

 * Description :-
 -----------------------------------------------------------------------------
-Online judge written in Django( python framework) for coding comeptition organized at VIT, PUNE.It supports different languages like C, C++, Java, Python.
+Online judge written in Django( python framework) for coding competition organized at VIT, PUNE.It supports different languages like C, C++, Java, Python.
 For evalution of programs, we are allowing user to execute program under limeted no. of system signals.
 Program will evaluated over standard input, standard output.
-As django support ORM can work over Sqlite, MySQL, PostgreSQL or any django compatible database.
+As django supports ORM , codeit can work over Sqlite, MySQL,PostgreSQL or any django compatible database.
 Ranking is dynamically updated for user on submitting correct program for problem statement.

 * Installation :-
 ------------------------------------------------------------------------------